 In April 2016, the International Consortium of Investigative Journalists (ICIJ) and more than 100 media partners, including the Organized Crime and Corruption Reporting Project (OCCRP), published hundreds of stories based on the leak of millions of internal documents that exposed the firm’s inner workings from the late 1970s to 2015.

 There was suddenly an intensive effort underway to identify those individuals and companies hiding behind the no-longer-secret Mossack Fonseca shell companies.
 Criminals with illicit money were in an equally mad rush to relocate their money elsewhere before these funds were located, frozen, and seized by the authorities.
-While it may be a coincidence, Muino Suarez and his partner were using their JTS Investments to sell GPB Capital’s funds outside of the US in this same timeframe.
+While it may be a coincidence, Muino Suarez and his partner were selling GPB Capital’s funds outside of the US in this same timeframe.
 As Muino Suarez and BSI had been power users of Mossack Fonseca’s services, they knew what the leak of the Panama Papers meant.
 They knew the immediate dangers the leak posed to everyone secretly involved in Petrobras money laundering machine that Brazilian authorities called Lava Jato (Car Wash).

 5. One of our theories is that the spectacularly fast growth of GPB Capital Holdings is accounted for, in part, by large sums of money coming in from sources such as the Russian mob, Petrobras, and other laundromats and car washes.